Rei-SwitchBot/faq/en-us/Pan Tilt Cam Series.md

 2. If only the Pan Tilt Cam Plus 2K is frequently losing connection, please try placing the camera within 3 meters of your router to see if this improves stability.
 3. Check if there are any other wireless electronic devices near the camera that could be causing interference.
 You can try moving the camera to a different location or adjusting its angle to see if that helps.
 4. Try switching your phone’s Wi-Fi network or using mobile data to see if the camera still disconnects.

+---
+### Troubleshooting SwitchBot Pan/Tilt Cam Plus 2K Real-time Monitoring Screen Turned pink

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Launch SwitchBot app → Pan/Tilt Cam Plus 2K → Turn on/off Night Vision under the features on the bottom right corner of the screen.
+2. Turn on/off the power to the Pan/Tilt Cam Plus 2K.